PawseySC/container-workflows/_episodes/05-build-intro.md

 Note how the `RUN` instruction above is used to execute a sequence of commands to:

-* set an environment variable required when installing the packages
 * update the list of available packages
-* install a set of `TeX` packages
+* install a set of Linux packages
 * clean build directories

 We have concatenated all these commands in one using the `&&` linux operator, and then the `\` symbol to break them into multiple lines for readability.